skullydazed/micropython_template/README.md

 ## Prepare the Raspberry Pi Pico

 You will need to [install the MicroPython firmware](https://www.raspberrypi.com/documentation/microcontrollers/micropython.html#drag-and-drop-micropython) on your Raspberry Pi Pico.

+## Code

+A basic [`main.py`](main.py) has been included so that you can test your setup immediately.
+It will blink the onboard LED 5 times and then exit to the REPL.

 # Usage